PTAB

 - Core Argument for this Ground:

-- Prior Art Mapping: Petitioner contended that Darlington discloses a crossbow with all elements of claim 1 except for the helical nature of the power cable journals and the resulting axial displacement of the power cables.
-Darlington teaches a reverse draw crossbow with string guides (cams 102, 104) that have both draw string journals and power cable take-up journals.
-Norkus was introduced to supply the missing elements, as it discloses a bow cam with a planar bowstring journal and a helical journal for a power cable.
+- Prior Art Mapping: Petitioner asserted that Darlington discloses a crossbow meeting every limitation of claim 1 except for the "helical" nature of the power cable journals and the resulting axial displacement of the power cables.
+Darlington teaches a reverse draw crossbow with rotatable cams (string guides), each having a draw string journal and a power cable journal.

 Core Argument for this Ground:

-- Motivation to Combine: The motivation was similar: Kempf ’871 discloses the desirability of increasing a crossbow’s draw length while minimizing its axle-to-axle distance.
-A POSITA would have recognized that applying the helical power cable journals from Norkus to the Kempf ’871 crossbow would achieve a longer power stroke (and thus greater speed) while maintaining or reducing the axle-to-axle distance, fulfilling the desired goals of Kempf ’871.
+- Motivation to Combine (for §103 grounds): Kempf ’871 discloses the goal of increasing a crossbow's draw length (power stroke) to increase its power and speed, while minimizing the axle-to-axle distance.
+As Norkus teaches using helical journals to achieve a longer power stroke, a POSITA would be motivated to apply the helical journals from Norkus to the Kempf ’871 crossbow to achieve the desired longer power stroke while maintaining a compact axle-to-axle distance.

 4. Key Claim Construction Positions